ONSgeo/sdg-15-1-1/README.md

 ### Definitions

 **Forest/woodland** - all forest and woodland area over 0.5 hectare with a minimum of 20% canopy cover (25% in Northern Ireland) (or the potential to achieve it) and a minimum width of 20 metres, including areas of new planting, clearfell, windblow and restocked areas.
-This differs from the UN definition for which the minimum canopy cover is 10% (or the potential to achieve it).
+This differs from the UN definition for which the minimum canopy cover is 10% (or the potential to achieve it)

 ### Calculations